-2 The data does not include information from the small number of firms who are regulated only for bureau de change, agency payment services, or cheque cashing.
-These firms currently submit different AML/CFT statistical data which is analysed separately.
+2 The data does not include information from the small number of firms who are regulated only for bureau de

 1.7 The above profile, coupled with the nature of products and services offered by Banks results in a higher inherent risk of Banks being exposed to a range of money laundering, terrorist financing, and sanctions threats.
-The importance of Banks having strong and effective monitoring and control frameworks is therefore paramount.
+The importance of Banks having strong and effective monitoring and control frameworks is therefore paramount, to reduce the residual risk.
+This ongoing assessment ultimately feeds into the Island's National Risk Assessment, where the overall risk for Banking is currently rated as medium taking into account the threats and vulnerabilities, balanced against the controls in place in the sector.